Jurys Inn, Leeds – Restaurant Review

 My date’s only reservation is that the sauce is absolutely steaming hot.
 Even after letting it rest for a while it is still inedible for a period.
 It also comes with two slices of garlic bread which is a tad unnecessarily with the size of the dish.
 We won’t pretend they went uneaten, however…

-“I could spend hours wiling away the time in one of the booths”
+“I could spend hours wiling away the time”

 I am an absolute sucker for a gooey, melty middle chocolate cake so I go for the Warm Chocolate Fondant (£4.50).
 My date decides to go for the Lemon Cheesecake (£4.50).
 The Chocolate Fondant is entirely promising when it arrives, sitting on a drizzle of berry with a scoop of creamy vanilla ice-cream on top.
 But unfortunately it is under cooked.
 It is a perfectly lovely, rich, warm chocolate cake – but a fondant it is not.
 My date’s pudding fares better.
 The Lemon Cheesecake has a lovely ginger, biscuity base with a sharp citrus cheesecake.
 On top is a small mountain of ripe winter fruits – all very pleasing on the eye and mouth!